IEA-Paris/PPIAS/articles/understanding-the-software-of-the-mind-self-and-culture-analysis-of-the-secrets-to-happiness-health-and-long-life.md

 Deloitte (2021) concludes that digital platforms are fundamentally changing the highly educated, mobile, and socially connected Gen Zs.
 They are looking into the future to tackle climate change, social inequality and discrimination with optimism and high efficacy.
 They do not simply wait for changes, but actively participate and innovate.
 They want to work in organizations with "purpose beyond profit" and pursue values and ethics.
 This is a positive understanding of Gen Zs, which contrasts with negative reports in the traditional media.
 Deloitte (2021) concludes that Gen Zs want a healthier planet, a fairer, just system and a kinder humanity.
 They use online platforms and social media to share their views, influence global issues from a distance, and to question established authority.

-**Gen Zs in Korea**
+### **Gen Zs in Korea**

 The phenomenal economic growth in Korea has been spurred by educational achievements.
 The economic miracle in Korea is closely tied to the educational aspiration and investment made by adolescents and parents.
 By 1983, Korea had the highest percentage of adolescents wishing to obtain a university degree and the number of parents who wanted their children to at least graduate from university (Park & Kim, 2004).
 Currently, the literacy rate is 99%, high school graduation rate is 96% and university enrollment rate is 72%.

 In international studies of academic achievement, Korean students are ranked at the top in knowledge and performance.
-In international comparisons of math and science achievement, Koreans students are the top achievers (National Center for Educational Statistics, 2019).[^^\[20]^^](file:///Users/alexcano86/Desktop/Instituto%20de%20Estudios%20Avanzados%20de%20Paris/Kim.html#_ftn20) In the 39-nation study of Grade 4 and 8 students, Korean Grade 4 students are ranked 3^rd^ in mathematics and 2^nd^ in science.[^^\[21]^^](file:///Users/alexcano86/Desktop/Instituto%20de%20Estudios%20Avanzados%20de%20Paris/Kim.html#_ftn21) For Grade 8 students, they came in 3^rd^ in mathematics and 4^th^ in science.
+In international comparisons of math and science achievement, Koreans students are the top achievers (National Center for Educational Statistics, 2019).[^20] In the 39-nation study of Grade 4 and 8 students, Korean Grade 4 students are ranked 3^rd^ in mathematics and 2^nd^ in science.[^21]r Grade 8 students, they came in 3^rd^ in mathematics and 4^th^ in science.
 In the 31-nation OECD study of Grade 9 students in 2018, Korean students are ranked in the top tier: 2^nd^ to 7^th^ in reading, 1^st^ to 4^th^ in mathematics, and 3^rd^ to 5^th^ in science.

-According to the traditional Korean media, Gen Zs are individualistic, assertive, and viewed as selfish.[^^\[22]^^](file:///Users/alexcano86/Desktop/Instituto%20de%20Estudios%20Avanzados%20de%20Paris/Kim.html#_ftn22)They raise their voice to express their opinion and pursue personal happiness rather than sacrificing for the family or group.
+According to the traditional Korean media, Gen Zs are individualistic, assertive, and viewed as selfish.[^22] They raise their voice to express their opinion and pursue personal happiness rather than sacrificing for the family or group.
 They are highly mobile and prefer to receive instant information and results.
 They are active in self-expression using social media, boasting in their personal blog or Facebook and focused on self-satisfaction.
 They have easy access to information, and they can actively explore their interests in various fields, prepare for employment, and share information and receive feedback.

 By forming and activating an online community, they share information and build friendships by belonging to several online communities that fit their interests.
 They value experience over possession by participating in one-day classes and going on a weekend holiday.
 The virtual world has become as important as the physical world.
 Online friends have become an important source of social support in obtaining information about social trends, finding a job, and developing skills that are necessary to succeed.
 They have greater diversity of relationships and career choices that they pursue.
 The social support received from the online community is becoming important for Gen Zs.